 Statistical analyses

 It is well-replicated that performance on tests of cognitive abilities tend to be positively inter-related, whereby people who perform well on a test of one cognitive ability tend to score well on another.2 This had led to the use of the term ‘general cognitive ability’, usually known as ‘g’.
 Accordingly, using scores from the six tests of cognitive function we generated a single general cognitive function variable.
-Computed using principal components analysis, the first unrotated component of the six cognitive tests was used as a single measure of cognitive function.
+Computed using principal components analysis, the first unrotated component of the six cognitive tests was used as a single measure of cognitive function (variance explained: 42%; loadings: immediate recall = 0.74, delayed recall = 0.72, verbal fluency = 0.59, serial 7s = 0.49, number series = 0.64, numerical problem solving = 0.66).
 To summarise the relation between cognition and vaccine hesitancy, we used logistic regression to compute odds ratios with accompanying 95% confidence intervals.
 In these analyses we calculated effect estimates for tertiles of cognitive function scores and those for a unit (standard deviation) disadvantage in score.
 The most basic analyses were adjusted for age, sex, and ethnicity.
 Retaining these covariates, we then explored the impact of separately controlling for existing medical conditions, education, and shielding status.

 Results

 In the sample of 11740 individuals, 17.2% (N=1842) indicated that they were hesitant in having the vaccine for COVID-19.
-In table 1 we show study member characteristics according to vaccine intention.
+In table 1 we show study member characteristics according to vaccine intention, not adjusted for any covariates.
 Relative to the group who indicated a willingness to have the vaccine, those who were hesitant were more likely to be young, female, from an ethnic minority background, and be less well educated.
-The hesitant were also less likely to carry an array of existing somatic morbidities and be shielding or live with soemone who was; the prevalence of psychological distress was somewhat higher in the vaccine hesitant.
+The hesitant were also less likely to carry an array of existing somatic morbidities and less likely to be shielding or live with someone who was; the prevalence of psychological distress was somewhat higher in the vaccine hesitant.

-There were also marked differences in cognitive function between the vaccine groups, such that the vaccine hesitant study members had lower general ability scores (p-value for difference: <0.0001).
+There were differences in cognitive function between the vaccine groups, such that the vaccine hesitant study members had lower general ability scores (Hedges’s g = 0.26; p-value for difference: <0.0001).
 We investigated these differentials in table 2 where we present the results of regression analyses incorporating potential explanatory variables in an analytical sample of 7361 people without missing data for the variables depicted.
+In age-, sex- and ethnicity-adjusted analyses, a 1 SD lower score in general cognitive ability was associated with a 76% greater risk of being vaccine hesitant (odds ratio [OR] = 1.76; 95% confidence interval: 1.62, 1.90).
+Adding in separate adjustments for somatic comorbidity, psychological distress, and shielding made no impact on the OR.
+Adjustment for education reduced the OR to 1.52 (1.37, 1.67).
+The Kendall rank correlation between cognition and educational attainment was 0.27 (p<0.0001).
+Adjustment for all covariates at once had no greater attenuating effect than the adjustment for education.

-In age- and sex-adjusted analyses, relative to people in the highest-scoring cognition tertile, those in the lowest were twice as likely to be vaccine hesitant (odds ratio; 95% confidence interval: 1.99; 1.66, 2.40).
+To gain some information about whether the association was linear, the analyses were repeated by tertiles of cognitive function.
+In age-, sex- and ethnicity- adjusted analyses, relative to people in the highest-scoring cognition tertile, those in the lowest were twice as likely to be vaccine hesitant (odds ratio; 95% confidence interval: 1.99; 1.66, 2.40).
 Separate adjustment for comorbidity – whether physical or psychological – and shielding status had no impact on these effect estimates.
-Only controlling for educational achievement led to any attenuation in risk (lowest scoring cognition tertile vs. highest: 1.64; 1.35, 1.99), the Kendall rank correlation between cognition and educational attainment being 0.27 (p<0.0001).
+Only controlling for educational achievement led to any attenuation in risk (lowest scoring cognition tertile vs. highest: 1.64; 1.35, 1.99).
 Simultaneous adjustment for all covariates had no additional impact on effects estimates relative to those apparent in the statistical model featuring education.